rieckpil/progmot/content/post/writing-a-book-remotely.md

 ## How We Got Started 🛫

-(first Poc, outline chapters, start writing, some technical hints on the worklfow, why Leanpub)

-We then started to met constantly every two weeks via Zoom and created a Slack workspace for communication and coordination.
-We organized ourselves in a Scrum-like setup and planned our two week _sprints_ with a Trello board.
-These bi-weekly Zoom calls were a mix of a daily review, and a planning session.
+We then started to meet constantly every two weeks via Zoom and created a Slack workspace for communication and coordination.
+We organized ourselves in a Scrum-like setup and planned our two-week _sprints_ with a Trello board.
+These bi-weekly Zoom calls were a mix of a daily review and a planning session.

 There wasn't any story point or product owner, we were all intrinsically motivated to get stuff done and used positive peer pressure, as everyone was reporting what they achieved in the last two weeks.

 As a first step, we wanted to develop a small proof of concept application to explore which areas we could write about.
 We wanted our readers to complete the journey from knowing only a bit about AWS to having an automated CI/CD pipeline that deploys their application to production.

-For the tech-stack, we picked what we felt most comfortable with: Java and Spring Boot with Spring Cloud AWS.
+We picked what we felt most comfortable with for the tech stack: Java and Spring Boot with Spring Cloud AWS.

-Besides, exploring AWS services on the go, every one of us had stories and best practices for various AWS services to share that the other co-authors could learn from.
+Besides exploring AWS services on the go, we all had stories and best practices for various AWS services to share that the other co-authors could learn from.

 Once we had a working sample application running on AWS and we were confident that the topic we were about to write added value, we started writing the book.
 We first sketched out a table of contents and started working on the different chapters in parallel.

 We created a new AWS account for this project, and added three IAM users for us.
 Next, we created a GitHub organization that acted as an umbrella container for all related code repositories for this eBook project.

 We more or less split this PoC time into two areas: automating the infrastructure setup with CloudFormation and developing a sample application.
-Back then we started with `.yaml` CloudFormation templates but moved quickly to the promising AWS CDK project.
+Back then, we started with `.yaml` CloudFormation templates but moved quickly to the promising AWS CDK project.

-As soon as we had a container cluster (ECS) with an automated CI/CD pipeline and the sample application with some basic features likes login with AWS Cognito and storing data within RDS ready, we started to plan the next steps.
+As soon as we had a container cluster (ECS) with an automated CI/CD pipeline and the sample application with some basic features like login with AWS Cognito and storing data within RDS ready, we started to plan the next steps.

 This pilot area took about 2-3 months.

-Next we needed to decide how we would write this book.
+Next, we had to decide how we would write this book.
 The main question we had to answer was: should we talk to a publisher and pitch our idea or self-publish the whole thing?

 As this project was a side-project for all three of us and not what we do full time, we all agreed that working with a formal publisher was not an option for us: working towards given deadlines and having to deliver a final piece on a fixed date was something we clearly wanted to avoid.

 Furthermore, Tom already self-published his first book and then got a technical publisher on board to offer a print version and more distribution channels.
 Based on his experience and the common understanding, that this project may also fail, we went for the self-publishing approach.

-When it comes to self-publishing book in the tech space, [Leanpub](https://leanpub.com/) is the de-facto choice.
+For self-publishing books in the tech space, [Leanpub](https://leanpub.com/) seemed to be the de-facto choice.

 Leanpub is really appealing for self-publishing tech authors as they offer the following: